 Victoria’s Secret is NOT cruelty-free.

-This means that this brand tests on animals or finances animal testing.
+This means that this brand either tests on animals, pays for animal testing, or sells in mainland China.
 Some brands that fall under this category test on animals where required by law, which means they're not cruelty-free.

-L Brands policy prohibits the testing of our branded products, formulations and ingredients on animals except in rare cases when required by government regulations.
-Through our involvement in the Institute For In Vitro Sciences, we are supporting research to develop additional non-animal alternative methods which we believe will ultimately result in the elimination of animal testing worldwide.
+“L Brands policy prohibits the testing of our branded products, formulations and ingredients on animals except in rare cases when required by government regulations.
+Through our involvement in the Institute For In Vitro Sciences, we are supporting research to develop additional non-animal alternative methods which we believe will ultimately result in the elimination of animal testing worldwide.”